zerotier/terraform-multicloud-quickstart/README.md

 We will then log into them and explore the "layer2eyness".

-## Clone and configure quickstart repository
+## Configure the Quickstart repository

 Check out the source code for the quickstart and cd into the directory.